JetBrains-Research/extract-method-experiments/README.md

 ## Machine Learning

-Currently, there are a number of ML algorithms proposed as a valid models:
+Currently, there are a number of ML algorithms proposed as valid models:

 | classifier name    | implementation source | shortcut name  |
 |:-------------|:-------------| :-----:|